pattonsgirl/CEG3120/Projects/Project2/README.md

    - Modify `Description` string to describe your template and what it creates
      - Example description:
      - `Duncan CF Template to create a VPC, allow SSH access from trusted networks, and create a single instance with an Elastic IP address`
-   - Choose: leave or remove `SSH Location`
+   - Choose: leave or remove `SSH Location`.
+If you leave it, it may not leave a default that would be a vulnerability.

 2. `Mappings` Settings: